techascent/tech.ml.dataset/README.md

 [![Clojars Project](https://img.shields.io/clojars/v/techascent/tech.ml.dataset.svg)](https://clojars.org/techascent/tech.ml.dataset)

-Dataset and ETL pipeline for data processing and machine learning.
+`tech.ml.dataset` is a Clojure library for data processing and machine learning.
 Datasets are currently in-memory columnwise databases and we support parsing from file or input-stream which means we support **gzipped csv/tsv files, xls, xlsx files, json, and sequences of maps** as input sources.